- Common Name

 - Beaches or slopes covered in grasses

-- Global: about 850,000 breeding pairs; most of population on Macquarie Island
+- Approximately 850,000 breeding pairs; most of population is located on Macquarie Island

 - IUCN: Vulnerable